 Jewish Funerals

-Jewish funeral traditions
+Jewish funeral

 Typically, the mourners are lined up in two rows, with the line closest to the grave filled with family members so they can leave first.